hyunjineeey/Food-Truck-Finder/README.md

 ## Overview

-The goal of this is to write a simple command-line program that will print out a list of food trucks, given a source of food truck data from the San Francisco government’s API.
+The goal of this project is to write a simple command-line program that will print out a list of food trucks, given a source of food truck data from the [San Francisco government’s API.](https://dev.socrata.com/foundry/data.sfgov.org/jjew-r69b)

 ## Prerequisites